RememberOfLife/mirabel/README.md

   * check for unicode in cmdline args aswell (same for surena)

 ## todo
-* actually use clang-format to make everything look uniform
 * config:
   * proper meta gui window for display
   * where is the config file stored?